iScooter i9 Deal: Save Over $70 on Amazon!

 I have lots of Christmas morning memories.
 I’ve written before about how my brother would get a toy train for Christmas every year, and we would play with it so much that the little engine box would overheat and die on Christmas Day.
 It might have been because we always played with it on high speed.
 Or maybe it was because Daddy was playing with it so much.
 We weren’t a sweet little quiet family.
 We liked to have fun!
 Go big or go home!
 And so those trains always burned up on the first day.
 But we always knew there would be another one the next year.

 While I love my childhood Christmas memories, even better are the memories from our daughter’s childhood Christmas mornings.
 She’s 17 now, so some of the excitement is gone, but back in the early days…it was on!
 Her first Christmas, she was only 10 weeks old.
 We took pictures of her by the tree.
-Her second Christmas, in 2005, she was just 14 months old, but she was fun.
+Her second Christmas, in 2005, she was just two, but she was fun.
 She got a dollhouse, a play kitchen, a doll and stroller, and some red cowboy boots, but her favorite gift was from our neighbor.
 She gave her some toy cupcakes, and our daughter played with those things for hours!
 She carried them around everywhere…so cute!
 She also received The Muppet Movie, and on Christmas Day, we settled in to watch it with her.
 It was the first time she ever actually fell asleep watching something on TV…I guess all the excitement wore her out.
 I’m sure the nap didn’t last long; she has never been one to enjoy her sleep.

 We have made lots of fun Christmas memories with her over the years.
 We even have some not-so-good memories, like the year she came down with the flu while we were ice skating with friends on Christmas Eve.
 We were up all night with her, because she was vomiting, and since I couldn’t leave her side, I had no idea how Santa would drop off her gifts.
 Fortunately, that year, I had been super-organized, and I had all her Santa gifts in a big black garbage bag upstairs in the guest room.
 All my husband had to do was go up and bring it down, and as soon as our daughter fell asleep for 30 minutes at 6am, I hurriedly put the gifts out in the living room for her to find later.
 She awoke an hour and a half later at 7:30am, and we stumbled in to watch her open gifts, but after just three gifts, she was too sick to continue and had to go back to bed.
 Poor baby.
 After three days of the flu, she and I checked into a local hotel, where we stayed for three more nights and ordered room service till she felt better.